kaaproject/kaa-rfcs/0006-cmx2cdp-protocol/README.md

 ---
 name: CMX to CDP protocol
 shortname: 6/CMX2CDP
-status: raw
+status: draft
-editor: Andrew Pasika <apasika@cybervisiontech.com>
+editor: Andrew Pasika<apasika@cybervisiontech.com>
 ---

 ## Introduction

-The CMX2CDP protocol is a [3/Messaging IPC][3/MIPC] protocol extension.
+CMX to CDP protocol (CMX2CDP) is an extension of [3/Messaging IPC][3/MIPC] protocol.

-CMX2CDP is the protocol designed to communicate endpoint configurations from _configuration data provider_ implementations to the _configuration management extensions_.
+CMX2CDP is designed to communicate endpoint configurations from [Configuration Data Provider service (CDP)]()<!--TODO--> to [Configuration Management service (CMX)]()<!--TODO-->.

+## Language
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+The following terms and definitions are used in this RFC.

+- **CMX**: Configuration Management service.
+- **CDP**: Configuration Data Provider service.
+- **CMX2CDP**: name of the protocol used in communication between CMX and any CDP implementation.

 ## Requirements and constraints
-### Problems and possible solutions

-1. _Configuration push._

-    Solutions:
+CMX2CDP requirements:

-    - CDP should broadcast event that new configuration is available.
+- Configuration push: broadcasting events about new configuration availability.

-2. _Configuration delivery confirmation after configuration push._

-    Solutions:
-    - CMX should broadcast event that particular endpoint has updated its configuration to specific version.
-    >**NOTE:** In case of CMX configuration pull no delivery confirmation is required since endpoint can recognise delivery fail and request its configuration again.

-3. _It is possible that there are two CDP instances configured to work with different content types and one originator service instance.
-When originator service publishes config event message with certain content type it is consumed by both CDPs._

-    Solutions:
+- Configuration delivery confirmation.
-    - CDP should filter messages by their content types.
+- Filtering messages by content type and communicating them to different CDP instances.

-4. _If CMX asks for endpoint configuration but there is no configuration currently available, CDP should somehow inform about it._

-    Solutions:
-    - Use HTTP status codes and arbitrary reason phrases.
+- Using HTTP status codes and arbitrary reason phrases to inform about configuration unavailability.

-#### Key concept
+## Use cases

+### UC1

+Once CDP service accepts new configuration, it publishes an event message containing the configuration data.
+The message is published with a [NATS](http://nats.io/) subject, so all services subscribed to this subject will receive the event message.

+CDP also listens to configuration-based events and replies to them accordingly.

+### UC2

+Once endpoint is connected, it can send a configuration request to CMX which forwards it to specific CDP.

+## Design

 There are two messaging approaches used in CMX-CDP communication:
 - [Configuration pull](#configuration-pull)